vaultchem/molvault/README.md

 ## Background

 MolVault is built on [ZAMAs](https://www.zama.ai/) library [concrete-ml](https://github.com/zama-ai/concrete-ml) for fully homomorpic encryption (FHE).
-Consider pharma company A to be interested in properties of drug candidate molecules: for instance understanding pharmacokinetic properties is crucial for determining a drug candidate's concentration profile at its action site, significantly impacting the drug's effectiveness[1].
+Consider pharma company "A" to be interested in properties of drug candidate molecules: for instance understanding pharmacokinetic properties is crucial for determining a drug candidate's effectiveness [1].

 Organization "A" may not have sufficient data available for reliable ML predictions.
 Instead, "A" can securely obtain predictions on molecular data from an untrusted party "B" that owns a secret database and an ML model with sufficient training data.
 This is only possible using FHE to guarantee party A will not reveal the secret query to party "B".
 Here this scenario is simulated with open-source chemistry datasets and tools based on cheminformatics `rdkit` and FHE `concrete-ml`.
 We give an end-to-end solution to the problem of privacy-preserving prediction for molecules.